-The ESAT-6 antigen from Mycobacterium tuberculosis is a dominant target for cell-mediated immunity in the early phase of tuberculosis (TB) in TB patients as well as in various animal models (2,5).
+The ESAT-6 antigen from Mycobacterium tuberculosis is a dominant target for cell-mediated immunity in the early phase of tuberculosis (TB) in TB patients as well as in various animal models.

 Suitable for use in ELISA.
-Other applications not tested.
+Other applications have not been tested.

 Optimal dilutions to be determined by the researcher.

 Sp2/0 myeloma cells with spleen cells from Balb/c mice.

 May be stored at 4°C for short-term only.
 Aliquot to avoid repeated freezing and thawing.
 Store at -20°C. Aliquots are stable for 12 months.
 For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.